 Our regimen includes regular (3 weeks) dog bathing.
 And you guessed it; I do my best to use a safe dog shampoo that is free of additives or preservatives.
 Our go to dog shampoos includes my own DIY blend.
 Here are some other choices on non-toxic dog shampoos for fleas.

 Daily dog brushing and grooming are essential to ensure there are not any fleas and ticks on Dexter The Dog.
 If I find a flea or tick on Dexter, I quickly remove it.
 The Centers For Disease Control has some tips on how to safely remove a tick from your dog.
 Once either the flea or tick is removed from your dog, wrap securely in a tissue and flush down your toilet.
 Watch to make sure it all went down; you don’t want him crawling back up!

 When I take Dexter for a walk at a park, the woods, or somewhere else that has the potential to have a high rate of fleas or ticks, I spray on a natural and safe flea and tick prevention.
 I have used a variety of products with success.
 I spray his legs, tail, chest, and back.
 Best Yet Natural Mosquito Repellent is a dryer spray than the others and smells like cedar.
-I also do a variety of DIY Tick/Flea sprays and flea control tags.
-By the way, I use all of them on me too!
+I also do a variety of DIY Tick/Flea sprays and flea control tags (1) and this one.
+By the way, I use most of them on me too!
 I am a magnet for mosquitoes.

 Finally, but certainly not least, is our monthly (for us, every 6 weeks, only during mosquito season) flea control and heartworm protection, Interceptor.
 Because heartworms can be deadly to dogs, we do feel the need for monthly protection during the warmer months here in Ohio.
 Interceptor protects dogs from heartworms and other common parasites.